 In Canada, researchers went in and asked questions like will ginseng give me more energy, will beta-carotene help me prevent cancer, will shark cartilage help cure my cancer?

 What percentage of visits to 192 different health food stores were researchers given advice considered accurate, or at least fairly accurate, based on the balance of available scientific evidence?
 100% of the time?
 Half of the time?
 No, 7% of the time.

-Pharmacists, did about 10 times better.
+Pharmacists did about ten times better.

-But only half, 6 of the 12 health food store employees thought it necessary, and 2 of the six naysayers explicitly advised against going to a doctor, the rationale being that the physician would quote “just give them Ritalin” or miss the true diagnosis, which they felt was something like mold infestation or adrenal exhaustion--which luckily they had just the right supplements for, at a bargain for only up to $200 a month.
+But only half (six) of the 12 health food store employees thought it necessary, and two of the six naysayers explicitly advised against going to a doctor—the rationale being that the physician would, quote, “just give them Ritalin,” or miss the true diagnosis—which they felt was something like mold infestation or adrenal exhaustion, which, luckily, they had just the right supplements for, at a bargain—for only up to $200 a month.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Serena.

 Please consider volunteering to help out on the site.